Plaer1/ATOMS/README.md

 ## Features:
+* Built from the ground up to be highly configurable, there are already settings in the ``config.css`` with more to come!

 * Theme'd basically every page in Steam, *if you see* **anything** *that doesn't look theme'd at all*, ***please*** fill out a bug report or contact me on discord!

 * Skip the age gate on store pages (***make sure to fill out your real birthday in the file***: ``utility.js``**!!**).